joshuamchavez2/Errors-in-Zestimates/README.md

 > - Create modules (wrangle.py, acquire.py, prepare.py, explore.py, evaluate.py) that make your process repeateable.
 > - A report in the form of a final notebook.
 The report should summarize your findings about the drivers of logerror.
 > - Deliver a 4 minute final notebook presentation.
 This notebook will be what you present and should contain plenty of markdown documentation and cleaned up code.
+> - Create a Trello board and [link](https://trello.com/b/I2qqcLxr/errors-in-zestimates) it in your READ.md
 > - Answer panel questions about your code, process, findings and key takeaways, and model.

 #### Business Goals